CHAPTER ONE

 The train for Ivano Frankivsk would leave at 6 pm the next day, so we had time to see a bit of Lviv.

 We like wandering cities without a plan and to discover what they throw up.
 This was an easy city to wander, especially in the warm sunshine.
-We heard opera singers practice from high windows, we found a local food shop with delicious serve yourself food.
+We heard opera singers practice from high windows, we found a local food shop with delicious serve-yourself food.
 Then a fabulous coffee shop area.
-We chose our cakes with difficulty, Dmytro asked for the cat and the lady took a fit of giggles, 'it is a rabbit', she said.
-We sat outside and enjoyed one of the best cakes we've had in one of the best cafe areas ever.

 We could have been in Paris.

-Of course, we could not be so flippant because on arrival at our hotel, after giving us our keys, we were shown the 'shelter.'
+But of course, we could not be so flippant because on arrival at our hotel, after giving us our keys, we were shown the 'shelter.'
 In fact it was one of the first things I noticed getting off the train, the signs to bomb shelters.

-When I went to the toilet, a young lady came over to me and asked if I was a tourist?
+When I went to the toilet, a young lady asked if I was a tourist?
 I said, partly but also we are going to visit my partner's family.
 She was incredibly grateful, 'we don't see tourists from abroad now, we really appreciate you coming here, and not forgetting us.'
 We chatted for a while and that sums up our first impressions of Ukraine, beautiful, modern, welcoming and incredibly grateful, to the extent I am embarrassed by some of the things I hear back home.

 CHAPTER FIVE